Friday Fish Fries In Chicago

 3030 N. Racine St. - Lakeview

-More all-you-can-eat fish fry goodness: Will's Northwoods Inn on Fridays.
-The cod filets are hand-dipped in a house-made Leinenkugel's Original beer batter and served with coleslaw, fries, and rye toast.
-The deal is offered all day.
+Even more fish fry goodness at Will's Northwoods Inn on Fridays.
+Three cod filets are hand-dipped in a beer batter and served with homemade coleslaw, house-cut fries, and marble rye bread.
+Stop by any day during Lent for this special

 Tuman's Tap